One small thing changed my B2B marketing work with complex sales in a big way.

 - Why is this helpful to me?
 Why would I want to talk to someone about this?

 I hypothesized that we’d get sales opportunities leads simply by helping people get what they were looking for and not focusing on converting them.

-But this meant the entire system for our team needed to change because everything was built around converting people to leads.
+But this meant the entire system for our team needed to change because everything got built around converting people to leads.

 Commissions were on the line.
 And we made sure the reps wouldn’t make less money testing this new approach.

-But first, needed to unlearn the habits of qualifying people.
+But first, we needed to unlearn the habits of qualifying people.

 It was wasn’t easy.

 It required getting lots of buy-in from my team, hours of additional coaching, changing our whole approach, and restructuring commissions.